-Molecular screening for Staphylococcus epidermis is used to quickly and accurately document laboratory infection or contamination of medical objects (catheters, tools, etc.) by the particular microorganism.
+The molecular test for Staphylococcus epidermidis is used for the fast and accurate laboratory documentation of the infection or contamination of medical objects (catheters, tools, etc.) by the specific microorganism.

-Staphylococcus epidermidis (Staphylococcus epidermidis) is a Gram-positive, non-removable granule of the genus Staphylococcus.
-This germ has a genome of 2.5 Mbp (millions of base pairs) arranged in a circular formation.
-Staphylococcus epidermidis is part of the normal human flora (microbiome) and can be found in mucous membranes and in the skin, but it is also one of the most common causes of nosocomial infections.
+Staphylococcus epidermidis is a Gram-positive, non-motile coccus of the genus Staphylococcus.
+This microbe has a genome of 2.5 Mbp (millions of base pairs) arranged in a circular formation.
+Staphylococcus epidermidis is part of the normal human flora (microbiome) and can be found in mucous membranes and in the skin, but at the same time, it is one of the most common causes of hospital-acquired infections.

 Staphylococcus epidermidis has the ability to form biofilms on inert objects, such as intravenous catheters and other plastic medical devices.
-In this formulation (biofilm), the efficacy of antibiotics is greatly reduced.
-This coupled with the high resistance to antibiotics due to their regular use, results in the reduced effectiveness of antibiotic therapy.
+In this configuration (biofilm), the efficacy of antibiotics is greatly reduced.
+This, combined with the high resistance to antibiotics due to their regular use, results in reduced effectiveness of antibiotic treatment.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.